Bratton, Wiltshire: Religious sites

-The Church of England parish church of St James has 14th-century origins and may be on the site of an earlier church.
-It was rebuilt in the 15th century; the chancel was rebuilt in 1854 by G.G.
-Scott, with further restoration by T.H.
-Wyatt in 1860.
+The Church of England parish church of St James the Great has 14th-century origins and may be on the site of an earlier church.
+It was rebuilt in the 15th century; the chancel was rebuilt in 1854 by G. G. Scott, with further restoration by T. H. Wyatt in 1860.
 The church is Grade II* listed.

 A Baptist chapel was built in 1734, enlarged in the 1780s and again in the next century, with the addition of a schoolroom.
 Pevsner describes the chapel as "externally a gem" and it is Grade II* listed.
 As of 2018 the chapel is still in use.

 A Methodist chapel was built in 1870 and closed in 1952; the building was demolished in 1957.

 Schools

+In 1846, a National School was built at the top of Batts Lane, Bratton, now called the Butts, and enlarged in 1877.
+Also around 1846, a British School was established, and the lessons taught included Arithmetic and Algebra, Geography, Grammar, Scripture, Reading, Ciphering, History, and Drill.
+This school, intended for the use of nonconformists, was in Stradbrook.

-A National School was built at Bratton in 1846 and enlarged in 1877.
-Also around 1846, a British School was established.
-In 1928 both schools closed and their pupils moved to a newly built Wiltshire County Council school, which became Bratton Primary School and was extended in 1982.
+In 1928, both schools were closed and their pupils moved to a newly built Wiltshire County Council school, which became Bratton Primary School and was extended in 1982.
+The former British School became an ex-servicemen's club, while the National School building – known as The Oratory – continued in its role as a Sunday school and church hall, until it was sold for residential use in around 2009.